firefinancialservices/slate/source/index.md

 `batch.item-removed` | Details of the item removed from the batch `batch.cancelled` | Notifies that the batch was cancelled.
-`batch.submitted` | Notifes that the batch was submitted `batch.approved` | Notifies that the batch was approved - includes who approved it.
+`batch.submitted` | Notifes that the batch was submitted `batch.approved` | Notifies that the batch was approved.
-`batch.rejected` | Notifies that the batch was rejected - includes who rejected it.
+`batch.rejected` | Notifies that the batch was rejected.
 `batch.failed` | Notifies that the batch failed - includes the details of the failure (insufficient funds etc) `batch.completed` | Notifies that the batch completed successfully.
 Includes a summary.